ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 removed upon a following such a redirect.

-Content is not intended to be treated as active by browsers and so HTTP responses with content SHOULD have the following headers (replacing the content type with application/otrpv2+cbor if CBOR is used) as explained in Section 4.12 of
+Content is not intended to be treated as active by browsers and so HTTP responses with content SHOULD have the following headers as explained in Section 4.12 of
-{{I-D.ietf-httpbis-bcp56bis}}:
+{{I-D.ietf-httpbis-bcp56bis}} (replacing the content type with the relevant OTrP content type per the OTrP specification):

 ~~~~
-    Content-Type: application/otrpv2+json
+    Content-Type: <content type>
     Cache-Control: no-store
     X-Content-Type-Options: nosniff
     Content-Security-Policy: default-src 'none'